tovicheung/pytermgame/MANUAL.md

 #### 3. Zombie state

 Sprites become zombies after `.kill()` is called.
-Zombies are truly destroyed all at once by the game (usually per tick).

-## Sprite groups and lists

-A `Group` is essentially a set of sprites.
-Sprites are aware of their presence in groups.

-Groups can perform sprite operations on all its sprites:
-* `Group.update()`: calls `.update()` on all its sprites
-* `Group.render()`: calls `.render()` on all its sprites and only flushes stdout at the end

-A `SpriteList` is an ordered list of sprites.
-Otherwise it is the same as a group.
+Zombies:
+* cannot be collided with
+* frees as much references as possible

 ## Scenes

 A `Scene` is a part of a game that can be attached by sprites.
 One and only one scene must be active at all times during a game.

-A scene is implemented as a SpriteList, with its sprites ordered by z-coordinate.

 ## How to attach a sprite to a scene